Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 {{site.data.alerts.important}}
 <ul>
   <li>This release resolves an issue where previously Qumulo hub portal host clusters that communicated with read-write spoke portals crashed if the portal contained files with very large file IDs.</li>
-  <li>This release resolves an issue that we identified in Qumulo Core releases 7.3.1.2 to 7.4.0.3, where making changes to networking configuration by using the <strong>API Tools</strong> page in the Web UI or by using the <code>qq</code> CLI caused the default gateway to not populate.</li>
+  <li>This release resolves an issue that we identified in Qumulo Core releases 7.3.1.2 to 7.4.0.3, where making changes to networking configuration by using the <strong>API Tools</strong> page in the Qumulo Core Web UI or by using the <code>qq</code> CLI caused the default gateway to not populate.</li>
   <li>{{site.gns.nameChange}}</li>
   <li>To enable upgrades to this version of Qumulo Core, you must delete any existing spoke portals or hub portals from your cluster and then wait for any related tree-delete operations to complete before beginning the upgrade process.</li>
   <li>To enable the QFSD API to distinguish between cluster-local and spoke-cached data, from this release of Qumulo Core onward, 64-bit integers can no longer represent QFSD API file identifiers.
 API integrations must treat them as variable-length strings, in accordance with the OpenMetrics API schema.
 Although this change affects all REST API endpoints the Qumulo REST API continues to accept old-style identifiers for backwards compatibility.</li>